ORG 3530 Problem Solving, Decision Making and Creativity

 - Individual and cultural differences in decision style

-The course is divided into six topics, each of them dealing with a distinct part of cognitive psychology.
+The course is divided into five topics, each of them dealing with a distinct part of cognitive psychology.
 The first topics are related to knowledge about basic cognitive structures, while the latter subjects are more practically oriented.
-Each topic is dealt with over a period of two weeks, consisting of two lectures that last three hours.
-Additionally, we will have an introductory lecture that last three hours, and a summarizing lecture of three hours before the exam.
-In total, there will be 42 hours of teaching.
+The five topics are explored over 13 lectures, each lasting 2 hours.
+Additionally, we will have an introductory lecture and a summarizing lecture before the exam.
+In total, there will be 30 hours of teaching.

 The syllabus that needs to be read, and podcasts that needs to be listened to in relation to each topic, will be communicated.